Francis Asbury Roe: Biography

 Born in Elmira, New York, Roe entered the United States Navy as a midshipman on October 19, 1841, and graduated from the United States Naval Academy in Annapolis, Maryland in 1848.

 Roe left the Navy for eleven months, from June 1848 to May 1849, serving aboard the mail steamer SS Georgia.

 After he returned to the Navy, he was assigned to the brigantine Porpoise and served in an expedition to chart the North Pacific.
 Cape Roe on the Japanese island of Tanegashima was named for him during this expedition.
 In 1854, while serving in Porpoise on the Asiatic Station, he participated in an engagement with 13 Chinese armored junks off Macau.
 Six of the junks were sunk and the others were scattered.

 Roe received his commission as master on August 8, 1855, and as lieutenant on September 14 of the same year.
-From 1857 to 1858 he served in the U.S. Coast Survey.
+From 1857 to 1858 he served in the United States Coast Survey.